the toronto skyline at night one of the free things you can see in Toronto

 Billed as Canada’s foremost contemporary gallery it is home to ambitious thematic and solo exhibitions.

-Admission to this Toronto thing to do is free all year round.
+Entry to the gallery is free all year round.

 Location: 317 Dundas St W, Toronto, ON M5T 1G4